 We are a photography company specializing in transforming online dating profiles through intriguing photography, facial expression coaching, and showing off you in your element.
-Based in Austin TX, but we shoot all over U.S.
+Based in Austin, TX, and we shoot all over the U.S.

-Our photographer has studied the success of body language and facial expressions.
-He knows how to create eye-catching photos that won’t be quickly glanced over.
+Our photographers have studied the success of body language and facial expressions.
+They knows how to create eye-catching photos that won’t be quickly glanced over.
 Your new photos will catch more eyes and highlight your personality through naturally looking photos of your hobbies and interests.

-Your new photos will catch a lady’s eye and highlight your personality, she is bound to click on your profile.
+If your new photos catch a lady’s eye and highlight your personality, she is bound to click on your profile.
 We tailor your photo experience with us to highlight things you enjoy doing most.
-Whether it’s kayaking, rock climbing, reading, or drinking coffee - you’ll get more matches with a varied profile filled with your talents.
+Whether it’s kayaking, rock climbing, reading, or drinking coffee, you’ll get more matches with a varied profile filled with your talents.

 The Importance of

-As dating photographers, we know that you have just 3 seconds to make an initial, great impression.
+As dating photographers, we know that you have about 3 seconds to make an initial, great impression.
 Those initial 3 seconds can make or break your profile.
-That's why we work so hard to make sure that our clients send out the right subliminal cues.
-Our dating photographers help you gain those extra seconds or long enough for the prospect to read your bio.
-Speaking of which, we tend to think that your pictures a lot more critical than your bio, but a well-written bio, will mean that a lot of those prospects attracted by your dating profile picture are motivated to contact you.
+That's why we work so hard to make sure our clients send out the right subliminal cues.
+Our dating photographers help you gain those extra seconds (long enough for the prospect to read your bio).
+Speaking of which, we tend to think your pictures a lot more critical than your bio, but a well-written bio will mean that a lot of those prospects attracted by your dating profile picture are motivated to contact you.
 The first step to ensuring that we get your dating profile right is to consult with us.
 Dating photography requires us to create a profile of who you're trying to attract and then take photos just for them.
 It isn't uncommon for us to take several dozen photos before we short through to figure out which ones will have the most impact.

-Take, for instance, that young women in their early to mid-20s can get away with selfies.
+For instance, a young woman in her early to mid-20s can get away with selfies.
 Even average-looking young women may not have to invest in professional online dating photography.
 Often, young women looking for more mature men don't need anything other than a few selfies because, for many older men, that's enough.
 According to some experts, an increasingly fewer number of men read women's dating profiles; they swipe and message if it's a young woman in decent physical condition.
 That's why many women in their 20s are overwhelmed with messages and dating offers, so much so that they have to block people online.

 So, here are a couple of examples of men and women who can benefit significantly from a professionally created online dating profile:

-Yong Men Looking for Women their Age – If you don't want to be overlooked by women your age, you have to signal your maturity.
-Men in their 20s can appear more mature, with the right pose, facial expression and clothes.
-Fortunately, here too, we've helped scores of our clients find suitable dates by simply changing the way they look in their dating profiles.
-In some cases, very subtly.
+Young Men Looking for Women Their Age – If you don't want to be overlooked by women your age, you have to signal your maturity.
+Men in their 20s can appear more mature with the right pose, facial expressions, and clothes.
+Fortunately, here too, we've helped scores of our clients find more dates by simply changing the way they look in their dating profiles—in some cases, very subtly.

 Below Average Looking Men – Honestly, we firmly believe that there is no such thing as an average-looking man.
 Every man is different and can attract a woman by exuberating the right subtle cues in their dating profile photographs.
 The key is for us to use our experience to best present you to your target audience in a way that gets them hooked.
 It can often take several pictures after a consultation to shortlist those few photographs that we think will make you stand out.

-99.9% of people visiting your online dating profile will start with seeing your headshot.
-Whether it's Tinder or Facebook, that headshot gives a prospect their first impression of you.
+99.9% of people visiting your online dating profile will start by seeing your headshot.
+Whether it's Tinder, Bumble, or Facebook, that headshot gives a prospect their first impression of you.
 In the world of dating profile picture photography, pulling off a truly fantastic headshot needs more than just a beautiful simile.
 It needs to be interesting and intriguing enough to get a prospect to tap or swipe on it.
-So, you don't want a headshot that resembles more of a close-up.
+So you don't want a headshot that resembles more of a close-up.
 The picture is usually framed from the chest up.
-Also, this isn't a passport photo, so try to simile; if anything, it goes a very long way to make the person considering your profile feel more comfortable.
+Also, this isn't a passport photo, so try to smile.
+If anything, it goes a long way to make the person considering your profile feel more comfortable.
 The blurred background is fine since the emphasis is on you.
-But the most critical element second to perhaps your smile is the lighting.
+But the most critical element, second to perhaps your smile, is the lighting.
 We try to avoid using overhead lights, which make the features appear too harsh.
 Our team uses eye-level lights which accentuate your facial features.
 Also, the goal is to produce a portrait that does not look flat.
 That's why it generally takes a pretty long time to frame and take what we consider to be a winning headshot for a dating profile.

 Candid photos are an excellent way to show off your personality.
-When done right or professionally (we must add), it will impress people who are looking to find someone who, for instance, likes having fun.
-Candid shots, by their very definition, need to be taken when the subject isn't aware of being photographed.
-The majority of candid shots are faked, and the subject tries acting natural, which is perfectly fine if it is pulled off with perfection
+When done right, or professionally (we must add), it will impress people who are looking to find someone who likes having fun.
+Candid shots, by their very definition, need to be taken when the subject isn't aware they are being photographed.
+The majority of candid shots are faked, and the subject tries acting natural, which is perfectly fine if it is pulled off with perfection.

-We don't mean pictures of your stamp collection, but instead, you engaged in pasting stamps, maybe!
+We don't mean pictures of your stamp collection, but instead, you engaged in pasting stamps, maybe.
 While platforms like Tinder have proven to be instrumental in connecting people, the opportunity to learn about the other party is almost non-existent without contacting them.
 However, you can communicate your hobbies and passion via a series of photographs.
-If you like reading, playing the guitar or doing Pilates, a few photos in your natural habitat help communicate to the prospect what you enjoy doing.
+If you like reading, playing the guitar, or doing Pilates, a few photos in your natural habitat helps communicate to the prospect what you enjoy doing.

 We usually recommend a full body shot to avoid any misunderstandings.
 A full body shot shows off how you look.
-However, as dating photographers, these are amongst the hardest to get right because you need to find the right pose, optimal angle and the best lighting, not to mention get the look right.
+However, as dating photographers, these are among the hardest to get right because you need to find the right pose, optimal angle, and the best lighting, not to mention get the look right.

 Ideally, you'll want to take the shot outdoors, an hour or so before sunset.
-Again the primary light source is set at eye level, making it the best time for this natural light shot.
-Though if the same shot were to be taken indoors, we'd use artificial lighting that's at eye-level, with a wide aperture lens.
-Our goal is to get everything from the waist up in the frame yet blurring out the background to eliminate distractions.
+Again, the primary light source is set at eye level, making it the best time for this natural light shot.
+Though if the same shot were to be taken indoors, we'd use artificial lighting that's at eye-level with a wide aperture lens.
+Our goal is to get everything from the waist up in the frame while blurring out the background to eliminate distractions.

-We did mention earlier that salifies aren't exactly the best idea for a dating profile.
+We did mention earlier that selfies aren't exactly the best idea for a dating profile.
 However, there is an exception to this rule.
-Don't use a phone selfie as a professional portrait; even the best front-facing camera isn't going to capture what needs to be captured for a profile photo.
+Don't use a phone selfie as a professional portrait—even the best front-facing camera isn't going to capture what needs to be captured for a profile photo.
 But it can be included in your profile.

 The only thing you'll want to avoid is the use of filters.
 Filters make a photo appear what isn't necessarily a natural representation of your skin and face, which can come across as being disingenuous when used on a dating profile.